 4. To approve a recommendation from the Board or a motion/request from any member, 51% (a majority vote) of the membership in attendance is required.
 Any member may request written ballots.

 5. Visitors may attend meetings without paying dues.
 As a guideline, dues should be paid after attending two meetings as a visitor.

 The meetings are usually held once a month.
 A repetitive monthly date is determined by the membership.
 Most meetings will include at least one gardening expert who will speak on a specific topic.
 The program chairperson notifies the Highlands Ranch Library of the planned topic for each month by the librarys request date.
-If the meeting is to be held at the library, the program chairman needs to coordinate reserving the Shea room.
-The coordinator of publicity notifies the newspapers and provides publicity in the community for the Garden Club activities.
+If the meeting is to be held at the library, the program chairman needs to coordinate reserving Event Hall B. The coordinator of publicity notifies the newspapers and provides publicity in the community for the Garden Club activities.
 The president notifies the members of the upcoming meeting each month by email.
 The refreshments chairperson coordinates refreshments at the meeting which are provided by volunteers each month.